gagan-daka/guess-image-letter-game/README.md

 <h1>GAME OVER</h1>
 <p>Each time the image moved forward its X position was recorded, when the image touched the right side the game was over.All intervals are cleared</p>

+PD: THIS GAME IS DEVELOPED FOR DESKTOP, THE RESPONSIVE ISN'T IMPLEMENTED